TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 Disable a package and all its dependencies
 ++++++++++++++++++++++++++++++++++++++++++

-To disable an SE package and all of the packages that depend on it, add the configure options::
+To disable an package and all of the packages that depend on it, add the configure options::

   -D <Project>_ENABLE_<TRIBITS_PACKAGE>=OFF